andrew-j-price/toolchain/README.md

 # toolchain

-Into Devops?
+Into DevOps?
 Or just being productive?
 This is my go to playbook to configure the base tools I need on a dev/lab instance.

+### Vagrant Instances
+Provision one or all of the following:
+  - xubuntu (with Atom IDE)
+  - trusty
+  - xenial
+  - fedora24
+  - centos7
+  - centos-atomic

 ### Cross Platform
 Playbook runs against: